President's Welcome Message

 - Health Sciences

-Ivy Tech has 45 campuses and sites, teaches classes in more than 75 communities, and serves more than 170,000 students a year.
-Ivy Tech is the largest public postsecondary institution in Indiana and is the largest singly-accredited state-wide community college in the entire country.
+We have more than 40 locations and teach classes in more than 75 communities.
+We have grown to become the largest public postsecondary institution in Indiana—and the largest singly-accredited statewide community college system in the entire country.

 Admissions and Registration

-Application – If you have not completed your application to Ivy Tech Community College, you can do so at IvyTech.edu/ApplyNow.
+Application – If you have not completed your free application to Ivy Tech Community College, you can do so at IvyTech.edu/ApplyNow.
 It only takes 10-15 minutes to complete.

 FAFSA – If you would like to use finacial aid, complete the Free Application for Federal Student Aid (FAFSA) at FAFSA.ed.gov to ensure you have access to financial aid.
 (School code is 009917)